Pender County, North Carolina: 2000 census

-The median income for a household in the county was $35,902, and the median income for a family was $41,633.
+The median income for a household in the county was $35,902, and for a family was $41,633.
 Males had a median income of $31,424 versus $21,623 for females.
 The per capita income for the county was $17,882.
 About 9.50% of families and 13.60% of the population were below the poverty line, including 18.60% of those under age 18 and 14.40% of those age 65 or over.

 Government and politics

 Pender County is a member of the regional Cape Fear Council of Governments.

 The government is run by a board of commissioners with a county manager.

-Pender County is a strong Republican county, it has voted with the party since 1996.
-In the 1992 U.S presidential election, Democratic nominee Bill Clinton won the county.
-In the 2016 U.S presidential election, Republican nominee Donald Trump won the county with 63.3% of the vote, over Democratic nominee Hillary Clinton's 33.5%.
+Pender County is a strong Republican county, voting with the party since 1996.
+In the 1992 presidential election, Democratic nominee Bill Clinton won the county.
+In the 2016 presidential election, Republican nominee Donald Trump won the county with 63 percent of the vote, over Democratic nominee Hillary Clinton's 33 percent.
+Trump continued to increase his margin of victory in Pender in the 2020 and 2024 presidential elections.